-- Fridays, between 9-3, make up classes available (by appointment) - The Directors will make periodic unannounced visits to classrooms during instructional hours to evaluate the instructors teaching techniques and class participation.
+- The Directors will make periodic unannounced visits to classrooms during instructional hours to evaluate the instructors' teaching techniques and class participation.
 Their evaluation will be based on the instructors' ability to answer the student's questions, engage the student in class activities, following the curriculum and presents the knowledge and confidence in the subject being taught. - If a concern with an instructor is identified by any of the Directors, the instructor will be counseled immediately. - At the conclusion of each course the student will be asked to complete a questionnaire /survey.
 The questionnaire will include course content, instructor's teaching skills, class starting and ending on times and the student's satisfaction.